theoffricial/blog/apps/unicop/docs/js-es/typescript/optimizations/import-helpers.md

 https://github.com/unicop-art/typescript-import-helpers-example/blob/main/src/math/index.ts
 ```

-This is how TypeScript transpiles this code:
+And here is the output code:

 ```js reference title="dist/no-import-helpers-out-tsc/math/index.js"
 https://github.com/unicop-art/typescript-import-helpers-example/blob/main/dist/false-import-helpers-out-tsc/math/index.js#L1-L18

 ```

-For this feature, TypeScript turned 1 line-of-code to 17.
+For the "star-import" feature, TypeScript has to turn 1 line-of-code to 17.
-Which is just one example of this problematic behavior,

-Now see how TypeScript handles multiple syntax such as: `async await`, `export * from 'myModule'`.

-So this is the source file of the root index.ts file of my example project.
+Another example for `async await` feature.

+source-code:

 ```ts reference title="src/index.ts"
 https://github.com/unicop-art/typescript-import-helpers-example/blob/main/src/index.ts#L6-L20
 ```

-And here it's transpilation result:
+output:

 ```js reference title="dist/no-import-helpers-out-tsc/math/index.js"
 https://github.com/unicop-art/typescript-import-helpers-example/blob/main/dist/false-import-helpers-out-tsc/index.js#L1-L80

 ```

-This compilation is the same build that created the previous `math.ts` dist-file, so now you can also understand that TypeScript duplicated both the `__exportStar` and `__createBinding` helper functions.

-And it does it for every helper function, and for every module.

-For instance see how long is the `__awaiter` helper function, and think that TypeScript will print it for every module that uses `async-await`.
+So as you can see, TypeScript has generated `__exportStar`, `__createBinding`, and `__awaiter` helper functions.
+It does it in every file it [emit](../glossary/emit.md)s that using `async await`.

 :::note
 TypeScript currently has [24 different helper functions](https://github.com/microsoft/tslib/blob/main/tslib.js#L16-L41)
 :::

-## The Solution 🛠
+## Changing The Weird Behavior 🛠

-The TypeScript team realized this overhead and released a library call `tslib` which exports all TypeScript helper functions, but also created a flag, which is a `boolean` and call `importHelpers`, for the `tsconfig.json` (The TypeScript configuration file for your project) to let TypeScript know if to use `tslib` or generate it for each module.

-What `importHelpers` flag does is very simple, when it is set to `true` TypeScript transpile the source modules like before, BUT whenever TypeScript detects that an helper function is required, instead of generating it, TypeScript imports it from `tslib` and avoids the generated duplications!
+The TypeScript team realized this overhead and released a an option to change it.

+- They created a package call `tslib` that exports all TypeScript helper functions

+- Support a new [importHelpers](https://www.typescriptlang.org/tsconfig#importHelpers) option, that tells TypeScript to import helper functions from `tslib`, and not generating them.

-Now let's see how TypeScript transpile the same files, but now TypeScript will use `tslib`, and `importHelpers` set to `true`
+Let's see the output of the same files from the previous example, but now TypeScript will use [tslib](https://www.npmjs.com/package/tslib), and enable the [importHelpers](https://www.typescriptlang.org/tsconfig#importHelpers) option.

 ```json reference title="tsconfig.json when 'importHelpers' is set to 'true'"
 https://github.com/unicop-art/typescript-import-helpers-example/blob/main/tsconfig.true-import-helpers.json#L1-L17